d1sc0/tgf-parkrun-tools/README.md

 node allRunResults.js
 ```

-This will create one .csv for each event in a folder called in '\_runResults' + a single CSV file containing a merged file with all results.
+This will create one a single CSV file containing a merged file with all results.

-To do the same for volunteers in a folder called '\_completedRosters' + a single CSV file containing a merged file with all rosters.
+To do the same for volunteers in a folder called '\_completedRosters'

 from terminal run...